“The promise given was a necessity of the past: the word broken is a necessity of the present.”

 The Bad: Unethical behavior, moral ambiguity, lying, revenge, threats, fraud, cheating, emotional abuse, lack of trust in others, excessive politics, theft, and paying for kickbacks.

 Although research reveals some good business outcomes of Machiavellian leadership, an overwhelming number of studies demonstrate this kind of manipulative leadership hurts leadership performance.
 The impacts of lower-quality leader-follower relationships negatively influence performance, company culture, and results.

 Extreme levels of Machiavellianism, fortunately, are rare in the workplace.
 However, the flip side is that we all likely have some degree of Machiavellianism in our personality.

 The Mach-IV is a 20-question inventory that assesses your Machiavellianism tendencies.
-This site provides you with your Machiavellian score and a graph showing how you compare to others taking the assessment.
+This site provides your Machiavellian score and a graph showing how you compare to others taking the assessment.

 Low Mach tendencies: Believe everyone has a good and bad side.
-Tend to be more people-oriented and empathic in their interaction with others.
+They tend to be more people-oriented and empathic in their interaction with others.
 Taken to the extreme, "low-Machs" can be passive, highly agreeable, and socially inept.

 What to do when you find Machiavellianism in the workplace?

 “There is no other way to guard yourself against flattery than by making men understand that telling you the truth will not offend you” Machiavelli, The Prince

 Can you change your personality?
 Or is it true what Yoda told Luke that if you start down the dark path, it forever will dominate your destiny?